gi-iitk/gi-iitk.github.io/research.md

 ---

 # Research and Development
 Geoinformatics Laboratory, IIT Kanpur has been contributing to the national development and international scientific community by carrying out original research and development in various areas.
-Various consultancy and sponsored research projects undertaken by the laboratory (in the last 10 years) are listed here.<br>
+Various consultancy and sponsored research projects undertaken by the laboratory are listed here.<br>
 * * *
 ## Sponsored Research Projects
 <table>